dtonhofer/alarmtilt_soap_client/README.md

 # alarmtilt_soap_client

-## Status

-- Frozen in time and unmaintained!

 ## What is it

 This is framework code for the "AlarmTILT" SOAP Client.

 AlarmTILT is an alerting and crisis management service developed by [AlarmTILT](https://www.alarmtilt.com/lu/), a company registered in Luxembourg.
 One would like to connect to the AlarmTILT SOAP interface to launch an alerting procedure.
 This code was written for a specific customer to do just that.
 A SIMATEC WinCC industrial management system calls this program if a